Installation¶

 ./slopilot-install.sh \

---password and --password-file are mutually exclusive.
+--token and --token-file are mutually exclusive.
 The same applies to --license-key and --license-key-file.

 What the Installer Does¶